-To that end, take note of which of these "worst practices" and "best practices" describe you while preparing for the bar.
+Take note of which of these "worst practices" and "best practices" describe you while preparing for the bar.
 A checklist is included at the end so you can audit yourself on an ongoing basis.

 If you're just starting out, you'll already be ahead of the typical bar student before you even start by avoiding the common mistakes (don'ts) and striving for the big wins (dos).